Frequently Asked Questions about "Pit Bull" Dogs

 Rather than rely on “historically bred for” to make determinations about an individual dog, look at the dog in front of you.

-Are “pit bull” dogs breed to fight differently?
+Are “pit bull” dogs bred to fight differently?

 There is no behavior that is unique to one breed or type of dog.
 There is no valid scientific evidence that one breed or type of dog is uniquely capable of inflicting serious injury to humans or other animals.